 Toward the end of the hill, we encounter a colony of bachelor sea lions.
 The dominant bulls are in various stages of recovery from battles lost over prime beach territory.
 We also find Swallow tailed gulls, Shearwaters and Red-billed tropicbirds who build their nests along the cliffs.
 Travel by bus to the highlands of SANTA CRUZ Island.
 The scenery gradually changes as we wind our way through all seven vegetation zones found in Galapagos.
 Here, we visit the tortoise reserve at one of the private farms in the highlands where we encounter giant tortoises In their natural habitat.
 We visit Los Gemelos, Spanish for "The Twins", a pair of large pit craters where we find the bright red male vermilion flycatcher.
 We stop at "the tunnels", the largest lava tubes found in Galapagos.

 We visit the Interpretation Center opened on San Cristobal Island in 1999.
 Here we gain a more complete understanding of the natural and human history of the Islands.
-Afterwards, we spend time in port before heading to the airport for our flight back to the mainland departing noon time on Aerogal.
+Afterward, we spend time in port before heading to the airport for our flight back to the mainland departing noon time on Aerogal.
 Fly to Quito.

 Transfer to airport for flight home.